BreezeHub/BreezeProject/Breeze.Documentation/alpha/tor.md

 ## Install and run TOR
-To ensure greater privacy while running the Breeze Wallet we enforce running tor.<br />
+To ensure greater privacy while running the Breeze Wallet we enforce running tor.<br>
-Follow the instructions for your operating system below.<br />
+Follow the instructions for your operating system below.<br>
-Note that you will have to run TOR each time you want to start the wallet.<br />
+Note that you will have to run TOR each time you want to start the wallet.<br>

 ### Windows

-Download and install the TOR Expert Bundle for Windows at: [torproject.org](https://www.torproject.org/download/download.html.en)<br />
+Download and install the TOR Expert Bundle for Windows at: [torproject.org](https://www.torproject.org/download/download.html.en)<br>
+If you do not know how to make a batch file, have a look [here](https://www.howtogeek.com/263177/how-to-write-a-batch-script-on-windows/). <br>
-Unzip the Expert Bundle and create a Windows Batch file in the Tor folder, containing:
+Unzip the Expert Bundle and create a Windows Batch file inside the Tor folder, containing:
 ```
-tor -controlport 9051 -cookieauthentication 1
+tor -cookieauthentication 1
 ```

-Run the batch file (run this each time you want to start the wallet).
+Run the batch file (run this each time you want to start the wallet).<br>

 ### macOS